convert rtable section to a Vector or Matrix

 list of positive integers; dimensions of the resulting Vector or Matrix

-(optional) equation of the form clip=range where range is a range of integers; override the computed minimum and maximum bounds in the case of the magnitude view
+Override the computed minimum and maximum bounds in the case of the magnitude view.

-The SampleRTable(R, S, O) function converts a 1- or 2-D portion S of an rtable to a Vector or Matrix of size O.
+The SampleRTable(R, S, dim) function converts a 1- or 2-D portion S of an rtable to a Vector or Matrix of size dim.

 This is done by reducing blocks of values to a single value.
 For example, if a 1000 x 1000 entry portion of an rtable is to be reduced to a 250 x 250 entry Matrix, each entry in the resultant Matrix is computed based on a sub-block that is 4 x 4 entries in size.
 The blocks may not all be exactly the same size; however, each entry in the input portion is counted only once.